Improved energy barrier in higher-dimensional hypergraph product codes: Energy barrier of 3D hypergraph product codes

 Here $v_i, w_j$, and $u_k$ are unit vectors of length $n_a, n_b$ and $n_c$ respectively.
 Moreover, $L_A^{i'}, L_B^{j'}$ and $L_C^{k'}$ are logical operators of the code defined by the parity check matrix $\delta_a^T, \delta_b^T$, and $\delta_c^T$ respectively.

 For $L_X^1$, $H_ZL_X^1 = 0$ implies that any Z-type stabilizer from $H_Z$ commutes with $L_X^1$.
-Meanwhile, any X-type stabilizer from $H_Z$ also commutes with $L_X^1$ as their only composition of Pauli X operators.
+Meanwhile, any X-type stabilizer in $H_X$ also commutes with $L_X^1$ as they consist only of Pauli X operators.
 To identify logical X operators, we need to find Pauli X operators in the set $L_X^1$ that are not present in the image of $H_X^T$.
 We denote:

 For $b_j, c_k \in \{0,1\}$, suppose that the linear combination of these operators

 is in the image of matrix $H_X^T$.
 Then, there exists vectors $y, z$ such that

 Recall that $k_b^T$ and $k_c^T$ represent the number of encoded bits for $\delta_b^T$ and $\delta_c^T$ respectively.
 Then with $\dim(\img(\delta_b^T)) = n_b - k_b$ and $\dim(\img(\delta_c^T)) = n_c - k_c$, one can select at least $k_b$ unit vectors $w_j$ and $k_c$ unit vectors $u_k$ such that any combination of these vectors remains outside the image of $\delta_b^T$ and $\delta_c^T$ respectively.